zengtianyu1215/SimpleClock/README.md

 SimpleClock can change between Hour-Minute Mode and Hour-Minute-Second Mode by clicking the time.
 And you can also change it by switching the toggle on your Macbook Pro Multi-Touch Bar.
 You can change the theme by clicking the upper-right corner of the window.
 What's more, you can also change the 12/24H with your touch bar.

 ### 2. Timer & Stopwatch
 Because the Timer and Stopwatch are also important in our daily life, SimpleClock will make them in the future.
-The picture of Timer and Stopwatch are here:
+The pictures of Timer and Stopwatch are here:
 <br>

 ![avatar](https://raw.githubusercontent.com/zengtianyu1215/SimpleClock/master/SamplePic/Screen%20Shot%202018-01-26%20at%2016.16.48.png)